AMRC-FactoryPlus/amrc-connectivity-stack/README.md

 - [Factory+ framework reference](https://factoryplus.app.amrc.co.uk)

 ## Edge Management in ACS
-Most of the components deployed by ACS are based on the core components of Factory+, which intentionally leaves edge architecture and management paradigms undefined.
+Most of the components deployed by ACS are implementations of the core components of Factory+, which intentionally leaves edge architecture and management paradigms undefined.
 In [ACS V3, we've introduced an advanced approach to managing edge configurations](docs/whats-changed-in-v3.md), incorporating several new components.
 For an overview of the edge management architecture and how it interacts with the Factory+ core components, see the links below:

 * [Edge clusters: Overall architecture](./docs/edge-clusters.md)
 * [Edge clusters: Deploying to the edge](./docs/edge-deployments.md)